Putalibazar: Population

 As Putalibazar is created by merging Taksar, Pauwegaude, Thuladihi, Bahakot, Kolma Barahachaur, (1-3,9) Wards of Rangvang & (1,2,4-8) Wards of Pelkachaur.
 The sum population of Putalibazar, 44,876, is residing in an area of 146.21 km2.

+Climate

 Media

 To Promote local culture, Putalibazar has one FM radio station called Community Radio Syangja FM 89.6 MHz Which is a Community radio Station.
 Recently in 2019 Syangja television is launched which airs audio video programs covering local and national news.(Ritu Raj Lamsal).